etymorf/supabase-query-ts/README.md

 pnpm supaq ./relative/path/to/your/config/file.ts
 ```

 It generated a file called `supaq.ts`.
+Everytime you change the config or your schema, you want to run SupaQ again.

 Now, go back to your config file.
 Replace the type import to get auto-completion and type safety.